nlasheras/aoc-2022/README.md

 ### Day 11

 Today the parsing of the input was quite verbose but I got it relatively fast.
 For my first implementation I used the `eval` crate to avoid having to parse the *Operation* lines.
 I still had to figure out the trick to get the code able to run for 10k rounds.
 Even using the eval in each operation, the execution was around a second, but since it was quite impactful I refactored to have my own simple `Operation` enum that I can eval without having to parse each time.
 One of the small Rust challenges today was to access to two `Monkey`s at the same time.
 I had to fiddle a bit with my code to write something that the borrow checker would like.

+### Day 12

+Today should have been much easier, but stumbled against the problem a long while until I realized that the `PriorityQueue` was not getting me the elements (it was returning them from higher value of priority to lower).